harness/developer-hub/docs/code-repository/config-repos/security.md

 ## Enable Vulnerability Scanning

 In Harness Code, you can prevent vulnerable code from being introduced into your Git repository during a push.
 Harness Code checks your code against a database of known OSV vulnerabilities.
-If there are any matches, Harness Code can block the push or displays a warning message to the code author.
+If there are any matches, Harness Code can block the push or display a warning message to the code author.

 You can enable Vulnerability Scanning for individual repositories, and you can choose whether to warn or block detected vulnerabilities.
 Because some vulnerabilities have a lower severity, you might not want to block every vulnerability.
 Instead, you can configure Harness Code to warn the code author, rather than block the push.